internetarchive/dweb-mirror/API.md

-noCache         ignore anything in the cache - forces refetching and may cause upstream server to cache it TODO-API check this is not obsoleted by separate read and write skipping noStore         dont store results in cache skipFetchFile   as an argument causes file fetching to be supressed (used for testing only) wantStream      Return results as a stream, just like received from the upstream. copyDirectory   Specify alternate directory to store results in rather than config.directories[0] cb(err, res)    Unless otherwise documented callbacks return an error, (subclass of Error) or null,
+noCache         ignore anything in the cache - forces refetching and may cause upstream server to cache it TODO-API check this is not obsoleted by separate read and write skipping noStore         dont store results in cache skipFetchFile   as an argument causes file fetching to be supressed (used for testing only) skipNet         dont try and use the net for anything wantStream      Return results as a stream, just like received from the upstream. wantSize        Return the size as a byte-count. copyDirectory   Specify alternate directory to store results in rather than config.directories[0] darkOk          True if a dark item is a valid response (if false, and item is dark will throw an error) cb(err, res)    Unless otherwise documented callbacks return an error, (subclass of Error) or null,
                 and optional return data.
                 Some functions also support an absent cb as returning a Promise, otherwise cb is required